dhanavikram/Micro-Demucs/rest/README.md

 The REST server gets the data and generates a hash for it.
 It then sends the hash value to the `toWorker` queue and uploads the decoded mp3 data to Min.io.
 The data can be fetched again by the `worker` during its runtime.

-The entire mp3 data received in string format is used for hash generation (SHA256) and is again converted into a byte stream format to upload to Min.io.
+The entire mp3 data received in string format is used for hash generation (SHA256) and is again converted into a byte stream format to upload to Min.io in a bucket called "songs" which can be modified.

 ## Future work